jfcameron/jfc-smart_handles/README.md

 The smart_handles define move semantics, copy semantics and end of life behavior, simplifying writing objects around e.g vertex buffer handles, audio buffer handles.

-The types, their interface and interations are modeled after the stl smart pointers.
+The types, their interface and interactions are modeled after the stl smart pointers.

 ### unique_handle
 Unique Handle models the single owner case with move support to another unique handle or a shared handle.